Detection of signals by Monte Carlo singular spectrum analysis: Multiple testing: Monte Carlo SSA

-The components of the matrix decomposition are grouped in a reasonable way and each grouped matrix is transferred to a time series.
+The components of the obtained matrix decomposition are reasonably grouped and each grouped matrix is transferred to a time series.
 Thus, the result of SSA is a time series decomposition.

-Although SSA is a mode-free method, there is a model, which fits SSA.
+Although SSA is a model-free method, there is a model that fits it.
 This is a class of signals, which are approximated by a sum of products of polynomials, exponentials and sine waves.
 In particular, a sum of sine waves is perfect for SSA.
 SSA can extract sine waves with different frequencies if these frequencies are not too close and can separate a sum of sinusoids from noise.
-If a sine wave series component can be extracted from the time series (we say that it is separated from the residual by SSA), then the SVD decomposition contains two eigenvectors $U_i$ and $U_{i+1}$, which have the same main frequency as the original sine wave.
+If a sine wave series component can be extracted from the time series (we say that it is separated from the residual by SSA), then the SVD decomposition contains two eigenvectors $U_i$ and $U_{i+1}$, which have the same dominant frequency as the original sine wave.

-By the properties of the SVD, $\lambda_i = \|\Pi_{\{U_i\}} \bfX\|^2 = \|\bfX^\rmT U_i\|^2 = \sum_{j=1}^K X_j^\rmT U_i$ can be interpreted as the total squared norm of projections of lagged vectors to $\sspan(U_i)$.
+By the properties of the SVD, $\lambda_i = \|\Pi_{\{U_i\}} \bfX\|^2 = \|\bfX^\rmT U_i\|^2 = \sum_{j=1}^K (X_j^\rmT U_i)^2$ can be interpreted as the total squared norm of projections of lagged vectors to $\sspan(U_i)$.